-Debt is a drag — in more ways than one.
-Monthly payments can challenge your budget and make it difficult to save.
+Monthly debt payments can challenge your budget and make it difficult to save.
 And high interest rates and lengthy repayment terms can make it impossible to wipe out debt quickly.
 Do these types of challenges have you worried about your financial well-being?

 If so, you’re not alone.
-According to Nerdwallet, the average debt per U.S. household is more than $135K.
-Take a look at the chart below for a more granular breakdown, including average student loan debt, credit card debt, and housing debt per household1:
+According to Nerdwallet, the average debt per U.S. household is more than $152,000.1

 Swap high-interest debt for lower-cost loans

 In today’s environment, the interest you pay on debts — especially credit cards — typically exceeds what you could earn on savings.
 So it makes sense to focus on paying down these accounts to get ahead of the debt curve.
 Consider replacing high-interest debt with low-interest loans to help reduce costly finance charges.
-Then use any extra dollars you save or proceeds you receive to pay down existing debt — not to make new purchases.
-And don’t build up the original debts again.
+Then you can use any extra dollars you save or proceeds you receive to pay down existing debt.

 Consider a home equity line of credit

 A lower-interest option to consider is taking out a home equity line of credit.
 A home equity line of credit allows you to take the equity in your house and use it for other purposes.
 Once your line of credit is established, you can access the funds to pay down high-interest debt.

 For example, if your home equity line of credit has a fixed rate of 7% and you use those funds to pay off other debts, including a credit card balance with an 18% variable rate, your savings would be substantial.
 Plus, unlike credit card interest, the home equity loan interest may be deductible if you itemize your deductions on your tax returns.